mess110/ki/REALTIME.md

 ## Documentation

 Ki realtime offers channels to which a user subscribes to.
-Once a user is subscribed to a channel he/she will recive messages from that channel.
+Once a user is subscribed to a channel he/she will receive messages from that channel.
 Anybody can publish messages in a channel.

 Upon connecting, the user will receive a unique id.